 Because you may not exchange properties on the same day, your QI will hold those funds for you until you purchase the next property.
 There's more than one way to hold funds, so it's vital you research this before choosing one.

 If the QI segregates all funds into separate Trust or Escrow accounts, and the QI declares bankruptcy, you're in a better place to get your money back rather than watching it go to the QI's creditors.
 You also need to know exactly where those funds are held.
 Make sure the QI holds them in a bank insured by the FDIC (remember though this insurance only covers up to $250,000).

 Experience and Trustworthiness

 Taking advantage of the tax-deferred 1031 Exchange process is a great way to manage your investment wealth.
-But a big part of that is choosing the most trustworthy Qualified Intermediary, so don't hesitate to research them thoroughly, and don't be afraid to ask the right questions when choosing one.
+But a big part of that is choosing a Qualified Intermediary that offers a proven 1031 exchange service.
+Don't hesitate to research them thoroughly, and don't be afraid to ask the right questions when choosing a 1031 exchange specialist.